Frequently Asked Questions

 So what's your rate?

 Good question.
 It depends on the project.
 What's the time frame?
 How many moments are we dealing with?
 Are there weapons involved?
 If so, how many?
 And, most importantly, what's the budget?
-I like to work within those parameters and from there, mutually agree on a rate.
+I like to work within those parameters and from there, mutually agree on a rate that is equitable.

 How do you acquire the weapons needed, if any?

-Typically, I discuss a budget, whether for purchase or as a rental.
-It's akin to any designer and then a budget to execute the design.
+Typically, the starting conversation is about budget, whether for purchase or as a rental.
+It's akin to any designer and their budget to execute a design.
 As I build my personal armory, I always highly recommend certain brands for purchase (usually great when on a tighter budget actually), and have partnered with both local and international armorers to be able to recommend rental stock.

 Will you work for free?

-I allot a charitable budget in my fiscal year budget planning, so it depends on when you ask.
+I only allot a charitable budget in my fiscal year planning for certain organizations.

 Why won't you work for free otherwise?